Asylum (antiquity): Ancient Rome

+In the time of Tiberius, the number of places possessing the jus asyli in the cities in Greece and Asia Minor became so numerous as to seriously impede the administration of justice.
+In consequence of this, the Roman senate, by the command of the emperor, limited the jus asyli to a few cities, but did not entirely abolish it, as Suetonius (Tiberius 37) has erroneously stated.

 Ancient Hawai'i

-In the culture of ancient Hawai'i, certain places were designated pu'uhonua, which has been translated “place of refuge”.
+In the culture of ancient Hawai'i, certain places were designated pu'uhonua, which has been translated "place of refuge".
 A pu'uhonua was a sanctuary; a criminal who had violated the strict kapu code, or a defeated warrior or a non-combatant in a war could take shelter in a pu'uhonua, free from reprisal.
 Anyone, no matter their social status or crime, was free to enter, if they could reach the site before being overtaken by their pursuers.
 The resident priests would put to death anyone who pursued someone into the sanctuary.
 After being purified by a priest, the person was then free to leave, absolved of any crime.

 One of the best preserved pu'uhonua is Pu'uhonua o Honaunau on the island of Hawai'i.
 It was the largest walled pu'uhonua in Hawai'i and was used for the longest period of time.
 Here a heiau (temple) preserved the bones of Keawe, a great chief who died c.
 1725 and was later believed to be a god.
 His mana (spiritual power) was believed to protect the area.
 Each pu'uhonua was similarly protected by a deified ancestor.

 After unifying the islands in 1810, Kamehameha the Great abolished most of the pu'uhonua and established new ones, although the one at Honaunau was untouched.
 The kapu system itself was officially abolished in a taboo-breaking ceremony by King Kamehameha II and his court in 1819, after which the importance of pu'uhonua declined, since there was no longer a need for their powers of absolution.